shriyacrao/helpdesk-ticketing-system/README.md

 Or register a new account (public registration always creates a `user` role;
 promote to agent/admin via the admin's "Manage Users" page).

-## How to Explain This Project (quick script)

-> "It's a help desk ticketing system, like a mini Zendesk.
-Regular users
-> submit support tickets.
-IT agents and admins see all tickets, can change
-> their status, priority, and assign them to a specific agent.
-Everyone can
-> comment on a ticket to track the conversation.
-There's a dashboard that
-> shows ticket counts by status and category using charts.
-It's a MERN app:
-> React frontend talking to an Express/Node REST API, MongoDB for storage,
-> and JWT for authentication with role-based access control (user/agent/admin)."

-Key concepts you should be ready to explain:
-- **JWT auth**: on login, server signs a token containing the user id; the frontend stores it in localStorage and sends it in the `Authorization` header on every request; the backend middleware (`auth.js`) verifies it.
-- **Role-based access control**: `roleCheck.js` middleware restricts routes (e.g. only admins can change user roles); controller logic also checks role to decide what a user can update on a ticket.
-- **REST API structure**: routes → controllers → models (MVC-ish pattern).
-- **MongoDB schema**: Ticket references User via `createdBy`/`assignedTo` (ObjectId + `populate()` to join data).

 ## API Overview